 - Lucile Packard Children’s Hospital at Stanford

-Stanford Hospital, a stroke receiving center, is recognized by U.S. News and World Report as one of America’s Best Hospitals.
-Patients come from all over the world for specialized care in cardiology, neurology, oncology, transplant medicine, and a host of surgical subspecialtie.
+Stanford Hospital is recognized by U.S. News and World Report as one of America’s Best Hospitals.
+Patients come from all over the world for specialized care in cardiology, neurology, oncology, transplant medicine, and a host of surgical subspecialties.
 Most of these patients pass through the emergency department resulting in a patient population with very complex pathology.

 Kaiser Permanente Medical Center

-Kaiser Permanente Medical Center in Santa Clara, boasts a new state-of-the-art hospital.
-The 46-bed Emergency Department sees approximately 70,000 high acuity patients a year.
+Kaiser Permanente Medical Center in Santa Clara boasts a new state-of-the-art hospital.
+The 46-bed Emergency Department sees more than 70,000 high acuity patients a year.
 Pediatrics accounts for more than 15% of the population.

 Kaiser Santa Clara is a busy receiving site for Santa Clara paramedic units.
-It is also:
+It is also a:

 - designated STEMI receiving center